Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

 ### Did you forget to provide admin consent?
 This is needed for daemon apps

 If you get an error when calling the API `Insufficient privileges to complete the operation.`, this is because the tenant administrator has not granted permissions to the application.
-See step 6 of [Register the client app (daemon-console)](#register-the-client-app-daemon-console) above.
+See step 6 of [Register the client app (daemon-console-cae)](#register-the-client-app-daemon-console-cae) above.

 You will typically see, on the output window, something like the following: